 Tracing the earth are invisible lines.
 An infinitely fine mesh wrapping around the entire globe.

-After winding down some country roads, past the junkyard with its pile of 1950s rusting car bodies, and avoiding the horse and buggies used by the Amish in the area, you find yourself in front of a painted brown wooden sign with yellow text that reads
+After winding down some country roads, past the junkyard with its pile of 1950s rusting car bodies, and avoiding the horses and buggies used by the Amish in the area, you find yourself in front of a painted brown wooden sign with yellow text that reads

-"Geological MarkerThis spot in section 14, in the Town of Rietbrock Marathon County is the exact center of the Norther half of the Western Hemisphere.
-It is here that the 90th Meridian of Longitude bisects the 45th Parallel of Latitude meaning it is exactly halfway between the North Pole and the Equator and is a quarter of the way around Earth from Greenwich, England.
+"Geological MarkerThis spot in section 14, in the Town of Rietbrock Marathon County is the exact center of the Northern half of the Western Hemisphere.
+It is here that the 90th Meridian of Longitude bisects the 45th Parallel of Latitude meaning it is exactly halfway between the North Pole and the Equator and is a quarter of the way around Earth from Greenwich, England.Marathon County Park Commision"